kritsanapr/JavaScript-Challenge-DSA/readme.md

-# Traversy JS Challenges, Data Structures, and Algorithms
+# My JS Challenges, Data Structures, and Algorithms

 This is a sandbox for my upcoming `JavaScript challenges, data structures, and algorithms` course.
 Just about all of the concepts that are included, also exist in other languages.
 So, if you are not a JavaScript developer, you can still follow along and learn from this course/repo.